Duquesne University Admission Requirements

-Can I get into Duquesne University?
-The school has a 72% acceptance rate.
+How hard is it to get into Duquesne University and can I get accepted?
+The school has a 72% acceptance rate ranking it #54 in Pennsylvania for lowest rate of acceptance.
 Last year, 5,260 out of 7,336 applicants were admitted making Duquesne University a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
 Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 26 percent.
 Duquesne University typically accepts and attracts "A-" average high school students.
 Only 30% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|